 Advantages of Synthetic Insulation

 The defining advantage of synthetic insulation is its ability to retain warmth even when wet.
-Synthetic fibers are hydrophobic, meaning they repel water and don’t clump like down, offering a critical safety margin in damp or rainy environments.
+Synthetic fibers are hydrophobic, repelling water and not clumping like down, offering a critical safety margin in damp or rainy environments.
 Synthetic bags are generally more affordable than comparable down models, making them an excellent choice for budget-conscious adventurers.
 They are also hypoallergenic, a great option for those with down allergies, and typically easier to care for, often machine washable and faster drying than down.

 Disadvantages of Synthetic Insulation